megmcca/lammps/doc/src/fix_pour.rst

 """"""""""""

 This fix is part of the GRANULAR package.
 It is only enabled if LAMMPS was built with that package.
+Using this fix with the *shake* keyword also requires building the RIGID package.
 See the :doc:`Build package <Build_package>` page for more info.

 For 3d simulations, a gravity fix in the -z direction must be defined for use in conjunction with this fix.
 For 2d simulations, gravity